What do we mean by happiness?

 Happiness is also specified as that feeling which, when we experience it and it ceases, we intend to experience it again.
 Unhappiness as that feeling which, when we experience it, we intend to be parted from it.
 The Tibetan translators rendered the Sanskrit term chandas, intention, with ’dod-pa, meaning to “wish.”
 But even with the term “wish,” we’re not talking about the mental factor of “craving.”
 The Sanskrit word that’s translated into the Tibetan as “craving” actually means “thirst.”
 “I’ve got to be free of this pain,” and, “I have to experience this happiness again.”
 We’re not talking about this exaggeration of happiness into the most wonderful thing in the world and unhappiness into the most horrible.
 If we follow the original Sanskrit term that is used, we’re just talking about conventionally feeling “happy.”
 With happiness, it would be nice to experience it again when it ceases and that’s what we’re aiming for as our intention; and with unhappiness, we’d like to be parted from it when we’re experiencing it and we’re aiming for that as our intention.

 When we speak about the incorrect consideration of suffering or unhappiness as happiness, it’s based on a different exaggeration than happiness as wonderful and unhappiness as horrible.
 We project that whatever happiness we have is going to last forever.
-It’s not, so when it changes or ends, we get frustrating.
+It’s not, so when it changes or ends, we get frustrated.

 Now, of course, unhappiness isn’t going to last forever either.
 Nevertheless, because we would prefer happiness to unhappiness, we have problems with exaggerating happiness, perhaps because we might not be happy very often.
 But, regarding happiness, we have this expectation, this hope, that somehow, “If I could be with my loved one all the time, I will be happy,” or “If I had a huge amount of money in the bank, I would be happy.”